This is how to ensure your career path stays on track

 Lee Iacocca, an American businessman

-You may need to stop doing some things and start doing others.
+You need to stop doing some things and start doing others.

 In your new job, you’ll need to prove yourself again.
-You must seize new opportunities and be bold about making them happen.

 Bringing it all together

-There are five career rules you should live by to grow your career and ensure your career path stays on track.
-Remember, success is not guaranteed.
+There are five career rules you should live by.
+They will help you grow your career.
+These rules make sure your career path stays on track.

 Have the right mindset to be lucky, and your new job won’t be like your old job.

-Patience is key so focus on what you can control: excellent work.
+Patience is key, so focus on what you can control: excellent work.

 “The path to success is to take massive, determined action.”